WagnerWD40/github_explorer/README.md

 # Github Explore

 A simple typescript React app created in Rocket Seat's GoStack Bootcamp.
+This project is just a little prototype to learn more about typescript.

 ![](https://github.com/WagnerWD40/github_explorer/blob/master/img_readme/dashboard.png)
 ![](https://github.com/WagnerWD40/github_explorer/blob/master/img_readme/repository.png)

-To run the project, at the terminal run:
+To run the project run at the terminal:

 `$ npm install`